Edinburgh Seven: The Surgeons' Hall riot

 At four o'clock in the afternoon of Friday 18 November 1870 the women were due to sit an anatomy exam at Surgeons' Hall.
 As they approached they found that Nicholson Street was blocked by a crowd of several hundred.
 When the women were seen approaching, a large number of the crowd began pelting them with rubbish and mud as well as shouting abuse and insults at them.

 They made their way to the main entrance of Surgeons' Hall only to have the gates slammed in their faces.
 They endured the hostility of the crowd until a sympathetic student came to their rescue and opened the front gates for them.
 At the end of the exam, the women declined the offer of leaving via a side entrance onto the street.
 The Surgeons' Hall Riot, as it has now become known, was a landmark in the history of the medical women's campaign and attracted widespread publicity.
 It won the women many new friends and sympathisers.

 It also galvanised support from some male students, who were shocked by the way the women were treated that day.
 The supportive students began to act as bodyguards to the women, escorting them back to 15 Buccleuch Place at the end of the examination that day.
 For many weeks after, they would come and pick the women up from their home and escort them to and from classes.

 The controversy continued in the press.
 The article Female Education in Medicine in "The Edinburgh University Magazine" of February 1871 discussed the arguments for and against admitting women to study medicine.
-It also discussed the monetary considerations for professors' renumeration and the lack of beds in the Edinburgh Infirmary to be shared with the male students.
+It also discussed the monetary considerations for professors' remuneration and the lack of beds in the Edinburgh Infirmary to be shared with the male students.
 The article recommends that "these female students offer their services as students, dressers, and clerks to one of our great parochial hospitals, Craiglockhart or Craigleith."
 It concludes that: "Let us here, however, simply in self-defence state our firm belief that it is a sign not of advancing but of decaying civilisation when women force themselves into competition with the other sex."